What was Anaheim’s interim emergency shelter?

 - Security design including cameras and lighting

-Who will be there and how will they get there?
+Who was there and how did they get there?

-The site will serve people living in homelessness in Anaheim, including people using parks, streets, bus stops and business areas as living space.
+The site served people living in homelessness in Anaheim, including people using parks, streets, bus stops and business areas as living space.

-Our goal is to help people out of homelessness in our city while restoring public spaces that never were meant to be places for people to live.
+Our goal was to help people out of homelessness in our city while restoring public spaces that never were meant to be places for people to live.

-People will come to this shelter through Anaheim Police, our nonprofit outreach partner City Net, shelter operator Illumination Foundation, the Orange County Health Care Agency and others helping us to address homelessness.
+People came to this shelter through Anaheim Police, our nonprofit outreach partner City Net, shelter operator Illumination Foundation, the Orange County Health Care Agency and others helping us to address homelessness.

-The shelter will serve people we see on our streets every day.
+The shelter served people we see on our streets every day.
 There are many reasons why people are homeless.
 Some are struggling with mental health issues, drug addiction, other health issues or have just lost a job.

-All will be able to come to this shelter as a first step on a pathway out of homeless.
+All were able to come to this shelter as a first step on a pathway out of homeless.

-Will people be able to walk around the area?
+Were people able to walk around the area?

 In short, no, as part of rules to prevent impacts on neighboring businesses and communities.

-Shelter residents are provided transit to productive appointments related to healthcare, work and other assistance to get out of homelessness.
+Shelter residents were provided transit to productive appointments related to healthcare, work and other assistance to get out of homelessness.

-As with any shelter, we cannot prevent someone from leaving residency of their own freewill.
+As with any shelter, we could not prevent someone from leaving residency of their own freewill.

-But we have plans in place for any who chooses to leave to ensure they won’t be living on the streets in the area.
+But we had plans in place for any who chose to leave to ensure they wouldn't be living on the streets in the area.